Marshall Piano Studio

 D. MAKE-UP LESSONS: Make-up lessons will not be given for canceled or missed lessons except for those canceled by the teacher.
 No exceptions.To facilitate a make-up lesson for an expected absence from an upcoming lesson, please call me a week in advance for names and phone numbers of other students who may be able to switch lesson times with you for the missed lesson week only.
 In the case of serious illness that would cause the student to miss lessons for an extended period of time, special arrangements can be made.

-E. MARSHALL PIANO PROFICIENCY PROGRAM & ASSIGNMENTS: Students have the opportunity to progress through a comprehensive piano proficiency program.
-(See under "Piano Lessons" on website for more information.)
-Also, your child will have a weekly assignment sheet to track practice and bring to the next lesson.
-Please feel free to discuss these goals and assignments with me outside of the lesson.
+E. WEEKLY ASSIGNMENTS: Your child will have a detailed weekly assignment sheet to track practice and bring to the next lesson.
+Please feel free to discuss these assignments with me outside of the lesson.

 F. MUSIC APPRECIATION LIBRARY: Students may borrow a total of 2 items (CDs,